Arsalanbashir831/Multimodal-RAG/README.md

 # Multimodal-RAG

 This project is a multimodal retrieval augmented generation (RAG) system that integrates various data modalities for enhanced information retrieval and generation.
+It supports dynamic switching between OpenAI and Google Gemini LLMs.

 ## Features

 - Upload and manage user files securely with Supabase Storage integration.
 - Store and retrieve file embeddings efficiently using ChromaDB vector store.
-- User profile management including profile picture uploads.
+- User profile management including profile picture uploads and preferred LLM selection.
+- Dynamic integration with OpenAI and Google Gemini LLMs.
-- REST API endpoints for file handling, user profiles, and authentication.
+- REST API endpoints for file handling, user profiles, authentication, and chat management.
 - Support for PDF file filtering in user file listings.
 - Automatic cleanup of temporary files to optimize storage usage.